Welcome

 Physics for Science and Energy Start-Ups

-Green energy, materials science, and robotics start-ups must find solutions that are constrained by the laws of nature.
-As a physicist, I can help you navigate this particular problem space and distinguish ideas that are merely difficult from those that are impossible.
+Green energy, robotics, materials or bio-science start-ups must find solutions that are constrained by the laws of nature.
+As a Ph.D. in physics, I can help you understand this particular problem space and distinguish ideas that are merely difficult from those that are physically impossible, and perform the necessary calculations to develop practical, actionable solutions.

 And More…